sparkflows/sparkflows-docs/docs/tutorials/nlp/index.rst

     :doc:`/tutorials/nlp/namefinder`

-    NameFinder Processor easily detect named entities and numbers in text.
-It takes in a column name in the input DataFrame containing text then, detects the entities and stores them into a new column.
+    NameFinder Processor easily detects named entities and numbers in text.
+It takes in a column name in the input DataFrame containing text, then detects the entities and stores them into a new column.

 .. toctree::
    :hidden: